A student credit card is the best option for college students who want to build a credit history.

 Besides any annual fee, most other student credit card fees are avoidable.
 Knowing which fees your credit card charges can help you use your credit card in a way that minimizes the fees you pay.

 - Late fee.
 A late fee is charged to your account whenever you fail to make at least the minimum payment by the due date.
 The first time you’re late, your fee can be a maximum of $25.
 If you’re late again within the next six months, your credit card issuer can charge up to $35.
+A late payment can also trigger your APR to increase.

 - Returned payment fee.
 If your bank returns your credit card payment, for example, because you don’t have sufficient funds in your account or your bank account is closed, your credit card issuer will charge a returned payment fee.
 The fee can be up to $35, depending on your credit card terms.
 You can avoid a returned payment fee by making sure you’re paying from the right bank account and that you have enough funds in your account to cover the payment.

 - Balance transfer fee.
 A balance transfer is a type of transaction where you move the balance of one credit card to another credit card.
 Most credit cards charge a fee of about 3% for transferring your balance.
-Because the balance transfer fee is a percentage of the balance transfer amount, you pay more when you transfer bigger balances.
+Because the balance transfer fee is a percentage of the balance transfer amount, you pay more when you transfer larger balances.

 - Cash advance fee.
 Your student credit card may give you the ability to withdraw cash from an ATM.
 In addition to paying an ATM fee, you’ll also have to pay a cash advance fee that’s a percentage of the amount of the withdrawal.
 Some student credit cards will also charge a fee for cash equivalent transactions, which include purchasing a money order or using your credit card for a wire transfer.